 To effectively impact patient care, IACS programs are selected for their ability to change the course of disease.
-Three elements are integral considerations for each program that becomes part of IACS’s portfolio because they are central components of clinical success:
+Three elements are essential for the success of every program in the IACS’s portfolio:

-- selection of proper drug properties with the appropriate characteristic to inhibit the target in patients for the required duration and that can be combined with other agents and
+- Discovery of molecules with the appropriate properties to safely and effectively inhibit the target in patients for the required duration and that can be combined with other agents.